Aurora, Ontario: Education

-St. Andrew's College and St. Anne's School are private, independent schools for boys and girls, respectfully, which also operate in Aurora.
+St. Andrew's College and St. Anne's School are private, independent schools for boys and girls, respectively, which also operate in Aurora.
 Two other private educational institutions, Aurora Preparatory Academy and Aurora Montessori School are found in Aurora.

 Aurora residents have access to a wide range of other educational facilities including daycares and nurseries.
 The Aurora Public Library is a public library funded and operated by the town.

 Growth and urban planning

 A large area in the southeastern part of Aurora is designated as protected under Ontario Government's Greenbelt legislation which enforces limits on growth in designated Green Belt locations.
 The majority of future growth will be split between currently undeveloped portions Aurora along Leslie Street and St John's sideroad, along with intensification within existing built-up areas.
 The stretch of Yonge Street within Aurora has been designated as a "Regional Corridor" by York Region and will likely accommodate the majority of intensification, with upgrades to the Viva bus rapid transit system being anticipated.

 The portion of the 2C Lands between Highway 404 and Leslie Street has been designated as a significant employment zone by the region and the town.
 Construction has commenced on the lands, which are anticipated to provide approximately 6,000 jobs at full build-out.
 The town's Official Plan includes for major office growth to occur in the area.
 Residential growth is restricted to the west side of Leslie Street, which has seen several new developments of detached homes, townhouses, and condominium apartments in the late 2010s.

 The Regional Municipality of York has proposed the area surrounding Aurora GO Station to be designated as a Major Transit Station Area (MTSA).
 Under this designation, the area would undergo intensification and experience an increased density of jobs and residents.

 As of 2020, the Town of Aurora is conducting a review and update of its Official Plan.